 Newcrest's business is subject to extensive environmental laws and regulations and a variety of general workplace and industry-specific health and safety laws and regulations in the various jurisdictions in which it operates.
-The financial and operational effects of environmental protection requirements on capital expenditures, earnings and the competitive position of Newcrest are not expected to be material in the period to June 30, 2020.
+The financial and operational effects of environmental protection requirements on capital expenditures, earnings and the competitive position of Newcrest were not material in the period to June 30, 2022 and are not expected to be material in the period to June 30, 2023.
 Newcrest also has an ongoing commitment to work with local communities to minimise the adverse impacts of its operations and to improve infrastructure and opportunities for further development.